Last Updated on June 18, 2021 by DMEditor

 …MailerLite provides a Click Map that is also not as detailed as you’d find in SEMrush.

-While it is not as deep as Drip or ActiveCampaign, as earlier mentioned, ConvertKit’s workflow builder is not only snappy but also combines email creation and automation.
+While it is not as deep as the Drip or ActiveCampaign email marketing tool, as earlier mentioned, ConvertKit’s workflow builder is not only snappy but also combines email creation and automation.

 Here’s what that looks like:

-Now take a look at this example ConvertKit automation for selling a service:
+Neat!
+Now take a look at this example ConvertKit automation for selling an email service:

-When it comes to integrating your choice of best email marketing service with your other online marketing tools, ConvertKit and MailerLite both will serve you just fine.
+When it comes to integrating your choice of best email marketing service with your other online marketing tools, Mailerlite and ConvertKit both will serve you just fine.

 Plus, not only do both integrate with Zapier (hence hundreds of other applications/zaps) but each one also offers a developer API, so you can build custom applications to ease and make your integration efficient.